-Fire Rated Hardwood Decking
+Fire Rated Hardwood Decking by Nova

 Protecting your family from fire and smoke is a top priority for today's homeowners, architects and contractors.
 Whether the project is new construction or remodel, the goal of the overall design should be to reduce the spread of flames and smoke during a fire emergency.